Skip to main content

 This Library Item is available for macOS, Windows, and Android devices

-As of January 8, 2025, App Blocking is configured using a Library Item.
-This replaces the previous App Blocking Parameter.
-Classic Blueprints that already include the Parameter can still be edited, but it cannot be newly added.
+As of January 8, 2025, App Blocking is configured using the App Blocking Library Item.
+This replaces the previous Application Blocking Parameter for macOS.
+Blueprints that already include the Parameter can still be edited, but the Parameter cannot be added to Blueprints that do not already have it.

 Create an App Blocking Library Item